-Join Disability Lead for a conversation with Chicago artists Riva Lehrer and Sandie Yi whose visual and multimedia work has explored and celebrated disability culture and the disabled body.
+Disability Lead hosted a conversation with Chicago artists Riva Lehrer and Sandie Yi whose visual and multimedia work has explored and celebrated disability culture and the disabled body.
 Both artists have redefined what it means to be disabled and, through their art, have offered a rich understanding of the beauty and creativity that is inherent in disabled lives.
-Riva and Sandie will provide an accessible presentation of their work and then join Risa Rifkind, Disability Lead’s Director of Civic Engagement and Marketing, for a conversation on how they use their work to advance, advocate and show the beauty and power of the disability experience.
+Riva and Sandie provided an accessible presentation of their work and joined Risa Rifkind, Disability Lead’s Director of Civic Engagement and Marketing, for a conversation on how they use their work to advance, advocate and show the beauty and power of the disability experience.

 Sandie Yi is an assistant professor in the department of art therapy and counseling and the program director of Disability Culture Activism Lab (DCAL) at the School of the Art Institute of Chicago (SAIC).
 She has a MA in art therapy from SAIC, and MFA from the University of California Berkeley.
 She is a disabled artist and disability culture worker whose work focuses on wearable art made for and with self-identified disabled people.
 As a part of the Disability Art Movement, Yi’s art, Crip Couture explores the issue of intimacy, desire, and sexuality of the disabled bodymind.
 The wearable art objects and their wearers call for a recognition of disability as an aesthetic choice and suggest the possibility for a new genre of wearable art, Disability Fashion

 Hello!
 We will wait a few more moments will everyone continues to join.
 Thank you for joining us!
 We will give it one more 30 second round, I see more people are joining.
 Thank you for joining us!

 I will go ahead and get started.
 Welcome and thank you for joining us for our Disability Power Series featuring Riva Lehrer and Sandie Yi.
 This is reset speaking, the director of civic engagement and marketing for Disability Lead.